SDWebImage/sdwebimage.github.io/README.md

 I check the generate js files, though we can merge the final `index.json` in to the large one.
 However, the `data/${module}.json` contains only the symbol USR for current module, when DocC generate for current module, it does not keep the outter symbol USR, so it can not refernce from each other.

 Anyway, jazzy does not support this feature as well.
-Hopping for future support.
+Hoping for future support.

 ---